 To apply for the Back to Work Enterprise Allowance, complete application form BTW 2.

 The Enterprise Officer or Case Officer will look at your business proposal and may discuss certain aspects of it with you.
 You may then be referred to your Local Development Company.
-You must not take up self-employment until you have received written approval from the LDC or Department of Social Protection.
+You must not take up self-employment until you have received written approval from the LDC or the Department of Social Protection.

 If you are accepted on to the Back to Work Enterprise Allowance, you must register as self-employed with the Revenue Commissioners.